billspat/ewxpwsdb/README.md

 `pytest tests`

-This will currently run agains the 'Spectrum' brand weather station.
-The tests create a temporary SQLite database for running tests and deletes that file when they are done.
+Since the system is designed for Postgresql (due to requiring datetimes with timezones), testing requires access to a Postgresql Server.
+This tests currently assume you are running a server on localhost that does not require a password (e.g. [Postgres.app](https://postgresapp.com )).
+If that is running, the tests create a temporary SQLite database for running tests and deletes that file when they are done.

-There are other options:

-Custom options:

--  `--dburl=DBURL`         sqlalchemy db url for test.
-If sqlite, is created and then deleted on completion
--  `--file=FILE`           full path to a tsv file to use for test stations data and login credentials
--  `--no-import`           use this to skip importing data (assumes test db already has data)
--  `--station_type=STATION_TYPE`
-                        station type in all capsTo run against other types use the following syntax
+By default the tests only run for one station type, **SPECTRUM**.
+To test against other station types, use the option

+`--station_type=STATION_TYPE`

 for example

 `pytest --station_type=ZENTRA tests`